microsoft/Microsoft-Fabric-workload-development-sample/README.md

 In Microsoft Fabric, workloads signify different components that are integrated into the Fabric framework.
 Workloads enhance the usability of your service within the familiar Fabric workspace, eliminating the need to leave the Fabric environment for different services.
 [Data Factory](https://learn.microsoft.com/en-us/fabric/data-factory/data-factory-overview), [Data Warehouse](https://learn.microsoft.com/en-us/fabric/data-warehouse/data-warehousing), [Power BI](https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-what-is) and [Fabric Activator](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/data-activator/activator-introduction) are some of the built-in Fabric workloads.

 With the Workload Development Kit, you can create your own workload for your data applications.
 Publishing a Fabric Workload to the [Fabric Workload Hub](https://learn.microsoft.com/en-us/fabric/workload-development-kit/more-workloads-add) increases your application’s discoverability and user engagement.
-The Microsoft Fabric Workloads Development Kit provides the necessary tools and interfaces to embed your data application into Microsoft Fabric.
+The Microsoft Fabric Workload Development Kit provides the necessary tools and interfaces to embed your data application into Microsoft Fabric.

 For more information on what workloads can offer Microsoft partners, and for useful examples, head to our official [Workload Dev Kit documentation](https://learn.microsoft.com/en-us/fabric/workload-development-kit/development-kit-overview).